 Yes, it is legal to use Bitcoin to fund your offshore Super Bowl betting account.
 In fact, at most sites, it’s the preferred method of depositing and withdrawing (and is the only same-day payout option offered at many of the fastest paying Super Bowl betting sites).

 Legal Super Bowl betting sites, on average, keep about 5-6% of all the money wagered on the big game.
-Assuming a $5-6 billion handle, bettors “lose” an estimated $250 million on the low end and about $360 million on the high end.
+Assuming an $8 billion handle, bettors “lose” an estimated $2 billion on the low end and about $5 billion on the high end.

 Most folks believe that all money not wagered through state-licensed entities constitutes illegal Super Bowl betting.
 However, this isn’t the case, as offshore sportsbooks are legal to use.
 While some illicit wagers are placed with black-market bookies across America, most bets are made at offshore venues.
 It is estimated that up to 90% (or $5.4 billion) of all Super Bowl betting is actually carried out legally in this way.